What is a ThinkIn?

 Our ThinkIns are not panel events.
 They’re live and unscripted conversations held in the newsroom that you can come along to and have your say, in-person or online.
 Join us and our expert guests to investigate the stories that matter.
 We call it organised listening, and it’s at the heart of what we do.

-Just to let you know, we do record our ThinkIns to make them available to watch later on our website and for marketing.
-If you need any more info, just write to us at firstname.lastname@example.org.
+We record all our ThinkIns to make them available to watch later on our website and for marketing.
+If you need any more info, just write to our ThinkIn team.

 How do I get involved?